dfm/emcee/docs/tutorials/line.rst

    p(y\,|\,x,\sigma,m,b,f)

-so the missing component is the "prior" function
+so the missing component is the “prior” function

 .. math::